Skip to main content

 Gothic horror is the genre's aristocratic tradition — a form rooted in eighteenth-century literature, expressed through crumbling castles, romantic decay, and the weight of history pressing down on the present.
 These films propose that the past is not dead, that old houses hold old secrets, and that the sins of previous generations inevitably poison the lives of their descendants.

-Roger Corman's Poe cycle of the 1960s brought American Gothic to the screen, with Vincent Price embodying the tortured, obsessive protagonists of "The Fall of the House of Usher" and "The Masque of the Red Death."
-Tim Burton's Gothic sensibility (Sleepy Hollow, Sweeney Todd) brought the tradition into the mainstream.
-Guillermo del Toro's Crimson Peak (2015) was an explicit love letter to the form — a film that insisted on calling itself a Gothic romance rather than a horror film, while being drenched in both.
+Tim Burton's Gothic sensibility (Sleepy Hollow (1999)) brought the tradition back to the mainstream.
+Guillermo del Toro's Crimson Peak (2015) was an explicit love letter to the form — a film that insisted on calling itself a Gothic romance rather than a horror film while being drenched in both.
+Recent Spanish-language Gothic, including Alejandro Amenábar's The Others (2001) and J. A. Bayona's The Orphanage (2007), demonstrated the form's contemporary global reach, and Robert Eggers's Nosferatu (2024) closed the circle with a return to Murnau a century later.
 The Gothic endures because its central insight — that the past never truly passes, and that inherited evil is the hardest kind to escape — remains as relevant as the day Walpole opened his castle.

 Essential Films